karimsammouri/capec_threat_modeling/README.md

 1. **Obtain an OpenAI API key:**
     - Obtain an API key by signing up at [OpenAI](https://platform.openai.com/docs/overview) and creating a new secret key.
     - This key is required for the application to interact with OpenAI's GPT-4o model.
 You will configure the key below.
+    > **Note:** You will need to have funds in your OpenAI account.
+Without adequate funds, the tool will not be able to make calls to OpenAI's GPT-4o model.
+Check your account settings for more details.
 2. **Install Python 3.12 or later** (if not already installed):
     > **Note:** This project is designed to work best with *Python 3.12*.
 While earlier versions of Python may work, they are not officially supported and could result in *unexpected behavior or performance issues*.
     - **macOS:** Python 3 is often pre-installed.
 Verify the version: